cantino/mcfly/README.md

 <img src="/docs/screenshot.png" alt="screenshot" width="400">

 McFly replaces your default `ctrl-r` Bash history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
-McFly's suggestions are intelligently prioritized with a neural network.
-TLDR: hitting `ctrl-r` will suggest commands that make sense for what you're currently working on.
+McFly's suggestions are prioritized in real time with a small neural network.

+TL;DR: an upgraded `ctrl-r` for Bash whose history results make sense for what you're working on right now.

 ## Features